 Last on our slime activator list is eye drops or eye wash.
 The main ingredient you will find in this slime activator is boric acid.
 Boric acid is generally not found in a cleaning supply type of product as it is a preservative.
 It is specific to drops you put in your eyes as opposed to rinsing lenses.

 Because eye drops do not contain sodium borate, you will need to at least double the amount you would use for our saline solution slime recipe.
-We made a DOLLAR STORE SLIME KIT with eye drops and you can see the homemade recipe and kit here.
+We made a DOLLAR STORE SLIME KIT with eye drops.

-There are tons of fun ways to dress up homemade slime with color, glitter, and fun theme accessories.
+There are tons of fun ways to dress up your homemade slime with color, glitter, and fun theme accessories.
 You can even make slime to give to friends, have slime parties, or put together a homemade slime kit for a great gift.
-Click on the pictures below to see some more slimy ideas!